How Pink Floyd Set the Psych-Rock Standard With Their Debut

 One of the most incredible debut albums was released by one of the most incredible bands in the history of rock 'n' roll was issued on Aug.
 5, 1967.
 The band?
 Pink Floyd.
 The album?
 The Piper at the Gates of Dawn, a psychedelic masterpiece.

 Syd Barrett, the troubled genius behind the bulk of the songs on this milestone release, saw the world a bit differently than most.
 His music, lyrics and artwork, reflected that.
-His story is one of tragic legend, but the music he left us continues to amaze four and a half decades on.
+His story is one of tragic legend, but the music he left us continues to amaze.

 From the stunning lift off of "Astronomy Domine" through the startling insanity of the final strains of "Bike," this is a ride like no other before it, and only imitated since.
 The collection was ecorded in the same studios, and at the same time, (early 1967), as the Beatles were putting final touches on a little slab called Sgt.
 Pepper's Lonely Hearts Club Band (oh if those Abbey Road studio walls could talk)!
 The Piper at the Gates of Dawn was produced by EMI engineer Norman Smith.